badshah142645/ZhenSphere/README.md

 ### Database Operations

-Claudable uses SQLite for local development and can be configured for PostgreSQL in production.
+ZhenSphere uses SQLite for local development and can be configured for PostgreSQL in production.
 The database automatically initializes on first run.

 ## Troubleshooting